-The disparity between the two sets of Iraq results is due to the fact that Condra and Shapiro (2010) analyze the effects of casualties on violence on a weekly basis, while in this paper we replicate the analysis on Afghanistan at the bimonthly level.
+The disparity between the two sets of Iraq results is due to the fact that Condra and Shapiro (2010) analyze the effects of casualties on violence on a weekly basis, while in this study we replicate the models from Afghanistan at the bimonthly level.
 The differences between these conflicts are quite stark.
 In Afghanistan we find robust evidence of a local revenge effect against ISAF forces.
 In Iraq, there is no such effect.
 Instead, there is strong evidence in the weekly time series of an information effect.
+In the context of the simple model we started with in section 1, the fact that force levels were much higher in Iraq would suggest that violence in Afghanistan should be more sensitive to labor shocks-e.g. increased recruiting due to local exposure to civilian casualties-while violence in Iraq should be much more sensitive to information shocks-e.g. individuals making decisions about sharing information on the margins based on both sides' mistreatment of civilians.